altarrok/snap-notes/README.md

 ### Security Considerations

-- User passwords must be stored securely using proper hashing and salting techniques
-- User authentication should be implemented using secure methods like JSON Web Tokens (JWT) or OAuth
 - User input must be validated and sanitized on both the client and server side to prevent SQL injections, cross-site scripting (XSS), and other security vulnerabilities
 - Secure connections (HTTPS) should be used to encrypt data transmission between the client and server
 - Proper access control mechanisms should be in place to ensure that users can only access and modify their own notes and shared notes they have permission to edit